-Check out media coverage, activities and speeches by Santa Cruz County community leaders below.
+Check out media coverage, activities, and speeches by Santa Cruz County community leaders below.

 KSBW News and other local Media covered our Santa Cruz event.

-Transit Equity Day is a National Coalition movement honored on Feb 4th, in honor of Rosa Parks’ Birthday.
+Transit Equity Day is a National Coalition movement celebrated on Feb 4th, in honor of Rosa Parks’ Birthday.
 TED was founded by Civil Rights Leaders, Environmental Organizations, Labor Unions and Laborers working together to bring awareness to the public about the critical importance Robust Public Transportation has to ALL members of our community and activate people to support public transit.

 Educate.
 Agitate.
 Organize.

 Santa Cruz Transit Equity Day 2022 In the News!

 The Pajaronian: March Calls for equity in public transit